CloudCoinConsortium/raidajslibrary/README.md

 			counterfeit: Number,	// The number of RAIDA servers that think the coin is counterfeit
 			errors: Number,		// The number of RAIDA servers that failed to process the coin

+			// Resulting Authenticity Numbers (if powned or frackfixed)
+			an: [],

 			// Computed Results
 			pownstring: String,
 			result: String		// The result.
 One of the (authentic, counterfeit, fracked, error)